-Sensitivity of the predicted results was evaluated for the following parameters:
+Uncertainty of the predicted results was evaluated for the following parameters:

-- Hydraulic conductivity (Kx,Ky, Kz) of all zones within the Apache Leap Tuff (Tal) - Hydraulic conductivity (Kx,Ky, Kz) of the Gila Conglomerate (QTg) - Hydraulic conductivity (Kx,Ky, Kz) of the Lower Whitetail Conglomerate (Tw) - Hydraulic conductivity (Kx,Ky, Kz) of the Paleozoic units (Pz) north and south of graben - Hydraulic conductivity (Kx,Ky, Kz) of the Younger Precambrian unit (pCy) north of the graben - Hydraulic conductivity (Kx,Ky, Kz) of the Precambrian Pinal Schist (pCpi) - Hydraulic conductivity (Kx,Ky, Kz) of the Devils Canyon, JI Ranch and graben faults - Recharge of high elevation zones - Recharge of low elevation zones
+- Hydraulic conductivity (Kx,Ky, Kz) of all zones within the Apache Leap Tuff (Tal) (varied by one order of magnitude) - Hydraulic conductivity (Kx,Ky, Kz) of the Gila Conglomerate (QTg) (varied by one order of magnitude) - Hydraulic conductivity (Kx,Ky, Kz) of the Lower Whitetail Conglomerate (Tw) (varied by one order of magnitude) - Hydraulic conductivity (Kx,Ky, Kz) of the Paleozoic units (Pz) north and south of Graben(varied by one order of magnitude) - Hydraulic conductivity (Kx,Ky, Kz) of the Younger Precambrian unit (pCy) north of the Graben(varied by one order of magnitude) - Hydraulic conductivity (Kx,Ky, Kz) of the Precambrian Pinal Schist (pCpi) (varied by one order of magnitude) - Hydraulic conductivity (Kx,Ky, Kz) of major faults, including the Graben faults - Recharge of high elevation zones (varied by +/- 50%) - Recharge of low elevation zones (varied by +/- 50%) - Specific yield of all zones within the Apache Leap Tuff (varied by +/- 50%) - Specific yield of the Paleozoic unit south of Graben (varied by +/- 50%)

-- Specific yield of all zones within the Apache Leap Tuff - Specific yield of the Paleozoic unit south of graben - Specific yield of the Younger Precambrian unit south of graben - Specific yield of block caved material (varied by +/- 25%, based on geomechanical model sensitivity range [ITASCA 2017]).

-Conversion of General Head Boundaries to No-Flow Boundaries.
+- Specific yield of the Younger Precambrian unit south of Graben (varied by +/- 50%) - Specific yield of panel caved material (varied by +/- 25%, based on geomechanical model sensitivity range [ITASCA, 2017]). - Conversion of General Head Boundaries to No-Flow Boundaries.

-Hydraulic conductivities were varied by one order of magnitude (factor of 10) in each direction and specific yield and recharge were varied by +/- 50%.
-For each sensitivity scenario, the historical model was run with the corresponding parameter change to ensure model calibration statistics were still acceptable and maintained a calibration error less than 10% Normalized Root Mean Squared Error (NRMS) value for the shallow and deep targets separately.
+Hydraulic conductivities were varied by one order of magnitude (i.e., a factor of 10) in each direction and specific yield and recharge were varied by +/- 50%.
+For each sensitivity scenario, the historical model was run with the corresponding parameter change to ensure model calibration statistics were still acceptable and maintained a calibration error less than 10% scaled rms value for the shallow and deep targets separately.

-The results of the sensitivity analysis are given in WSP (2018e).
+The results of the predictive sensitivity/uncertainty analysis are given in WSP (2018e).

-4.18.1.
-Rationale and Appropriateness of the Sensitivity Analysis
+4.18.3.
+Rationale and Appropriateness of the Predictive Sensitivity/Uncertainty Sensitivity Analysis

-ASTM Guide D5611 (2016) covers techniques to conduct a sensitivity analysis for a groundwater flow model.
+ASTM Guide D5611-94 (2016) covers techniques to conduct a predictive sensitivity/uncertainty analysis for a groundwater flow model.
 The guide suggests that model inputs to be varied should be those that are likely to affect the computed hydraulic heads upon which the model's conclusions are based in the predictive simulations.

 If, for some parameter that is being varied, the model's conclusions are changed but the change in calibration residuals is insignificant, then that parameter deserves special scrutiny.
 This case can invalidate model results because over the range of that parameter in which the model can be considered calibrated, the conclusions of the model change.
-Supporting documentation for the value of the parameter used in the prediction simulations is necessary (but not necessarily sufficient) to justify the conclusions of the model (ASTM D56112016).
+Supporting documentation for the value of the parameter used in the prediction simulations is necessary (but not necessarily sufficient) to justify the conclusions of the model (ASTM D5611-94 (2016)).

-In the sensitivity analysis performed by WSP (2018e), sufficient parameters were varied that BGC and the GWMG consider the sensitivity analysis complete.
-Many parameters maintain a valid model calibration when varied but create significant changes in the modeled drawdown and impacts.
+In the predictive sensitivity/uncertainty analysis performed by WSP (2018e), sufficient parameters were varied that the GWMG considers the sensitivity analysis complete.
+Many parameters maintain a valid model calibration when varied but create changes in the modeled drawdown and impacts.
 This signifies the uncertainty of the model results.
 Model results are presented with the sensitivity results to indicate the uncertainty bounds of the results.

-BGC and the GWMG concur that WSP followed the guidelines of ASTM D5611 in performing the sensitivity analysis.
+The GWMG concurs that WSP followed the guidelines of ASTM D5611-94 in performing the predictive sensitivity/uncertainty analysis.
 Varying parameters create different drawdowns without impacting the calibration significantly.
-Ideally, under ASTM D5611, additional collection of data would allow determining those parameters with more certainty or collecting more calibration data in order to calibrate those parameters more closely.
-BGC and the GWMG concur, given the impracticality of collection additional calibration or parameter data, that displaying the results with the sensitivity analysis bounds for uncertainty is appropriate.
+Ideally, under ASTM D5611-94, additional collection of data would allow determining those parameters with more certainty or collecting more calibration data in order to calibrate those parameters more closely.
+The GWMG concurs, given the impracticality of collecting additional calibration or parameter data, that displaying the results with the predictive sensitivity/uncertainty analysis bounds for uncertainty is appropriate.